ncostamagna/stack_prompt_engineering/readme.md

 [1] Python.org Downloads - Active Python Releases.
 Available at: https://www.python.org/downloads/
 ```

+## ChatGPT Writer - Write mail, messages with AI

+Reply emails and messages, is a chrome extension

 ## Code

 We can use ChatGPT for creating regular expresion code